quarkslab/diffing_obfuscation_dataset/README.md

 A sum-up of the dataset is available in the Table below:
 ![dataset_view](./figs/dataset_view.png)

+## Compilation vs optimization
+This Section tries to analyze the impact of optimization and compilation on the dataset.
+Indeed, optimization may alter or remove an applied obfuscation, depending on how the obfuscation was applied.
+For example, modern compilers, like Clang-14, tend to remove a lot of "old" obfuscation passes such as OLLVM-4 (the last available version) using -O2 optimization level, but also -O0 sometimes (with basic constant propagation).
+As a results, a function compiled with O2 (and sometimes O0) that is considered obfuscated (as the obfuscation was applied on it) will finally not be obfuscated due to compiler side effects.
+This may be problematic for classification task, where an algorithm is asked to predict if a function is obfuscated or not.
+In that case, the algorithm is penalized.

+We [SOON-TODO] provide a list of the concerned functions that suffer from this side effect.

 # How to contribute

 A dataset is not an immutable amount of data.
 It should be enriched over time.